BatCave1997/Weather-App/README.md

-# Weather App
+# Weather App<br/>

-This app will show you weather of your location or any location you enter
+This app will show you weather of your location or any location you enter<br/>

-IDE : Android Studio
+IDE : Android Studio<br/>
-Language : Java
+Language : Java<br/>
-SDK : OpenWeatherMap APi
+SDK : OpenWeatherMap APi<br/>

-Project Start Date : 15 June, 2018;
+Project Start Date : 15 June, 2018<br/>
-Project End Date : 15 June, 2018
+Project End Date : 15 June, 2018<br/>

-Role : Designer, Developer, Tester
+Role : Designer, Developer, Tester<br/>

 Description : Weather App consists of single activity screen where you need to enter city and country code.
 The app will fetch the weather